Want to start an ecommerce business? Look no further than WooCommerce.

 WooCommerce is competitive with leading enterprise ecommerce applications, but because it’s free, any business or entrepreneur can take advantage of its capabilities without having to commit to expensive support contracts or proprietary software licenses.

 You should note that certain third-party applications for payments with WooCommerce and other extensions may cost money, but this will not be directed to WooCommerce themselves.
+You'll also need to power your online store with WooCommerce hosting.

 2. WooCommerce Is Modular